 Our regular conferences have brought together researchers from across the world to debate issues around education, literacy and development, including:- ‘Literacy Inequalities', ‘Gender and Adult Education', and ‘Literacy, Identity and Social Change'.
 We have conducted commissioned research for major development agencies, including the mid-term review of the UN Literacy Decade and UNESCO's Global Monitoring Reports on Education For All.

-The Literacy and Development Group researchers provide valuable support for the MA Adult Literacy, Lifelong Learning and Development course.
+The Literacy and Development Group researchers provide valuable support for the MA Adult Literacy and Learning for Global Change course.
 We welcome applications from literacy activists, trainers, adult educators, policy makers and others interested in studying in this area.